 According to an article published in Retail Dive, “Today’s shoppers experience out-of-stocks during one of three store visits, costing retailers nearly $1 trillion in annual sales as consumers shift to online alternatives.
 Reports estimate that 24 percent of Amazon’s online revenue comes from this issue alone.”

-With all that is at stake with out-of-stocks, retailers have built in strict delivery deadlines that require their vendors to fall into on-time compliance.
+With all that is at stake with out-of-stocks, retailers have built-in strict delivery deadlines that require their vendors to fall into on-time compliance.

-Despite all the variables in play during a typical transit – like weather delays, vehicle issues, driver service hour requirements, and other unforeseen problems that can crop up on any given day – the delivery appointments set at retailers have little to no flexibility built in.
+Despite all the variables in play during a typical transit – like weather delays, vehicle issues, driver service hour requirements, and other unforeseen problems that can crop up on any given day – the delivery appointments set at retailers have little to no flexibility built-in.

 There are many moving parts in retail shipping.
 Even a small misstep or delay can have a domino-like effect that adds up to substantial costs for your organization.

-What Does the Demand for Perfection in Retail Shipping Equate to?
+What Does the Demand for Perfection in Retail Shipping Equate To?

-To illustrate exactly what we mean, look at the following real-world examples from shippers around the country.
+To illustrate what we mean, look at the following real-world examples from shippers around the country.
 See what’s at stake when trying to ship perfect retail orders and how to avoid the potential for expensive problems.

 Simple Truck Issue Equals Retail Shipping Headache for Snack Company